-Las Vegas was given its name by Spanish traders in the Antonio Armijo party in 1829.
-On route to Los Angeles along the Spanish Trail from Texas, the 60-man group veered from the normal route, camping about 100 miles northeast of present-day Las Vegas.
-At the time, the Spaniards referred to the route as “jornada de muerte” or journey of death until a young scout named Rafael Rivera discovered the valley with its abundant wild grasses and plentiful water supply.
-At that time, some low areas of the Las Vegas Valley contained artesian springs that created extensive green areas in contrast to the surrounding desert, hence the name “Las Vegas”, Spanish for “The Meadows”.
+Las Vegas, Nevada, was given its name by Spanish traders in the Antonio Armijo party in 1829.
+On route to Los Angeles, California, along the Spanish Trail from Texas, the 60-man group veered from the normal route, camping about 100 miles northeast of present-day Las Vegas.
+At the time, the Spaniards referred to the route as “Jornada de Muerte,” or journey of death, until a young scout named Rafael Rivera discovered the valley with abundant wild grasses and a plentiful water supply.
+Some low areas of the Las Vegas Valley contained artesian springs that created extensive green areas in contrast to the surrounding desert, hence the name “Las Vegas,” Spanish for “The Meadows.”

 The railroad yards were located along what was then dusty Fremont Street.
-Today, Jackie Gaughan’s Plaza Hotel, located at Main and Fremont streets in Downtown Las Vegas, stands on the site of the original Union Pacific Railroad depot.
+Today, Jackie Gaughan’s Plaza Hotel stands on the original Union Pacific Railroad depot site at Main and Fremont Streets in Downtown Las Vegas.
 Freight and passenger trains still use the depot site at the hotel as a terminal — the only railroad station in the world located inside a hotel-casino.

 With a population of a little more than 5,000, Las Vegas legalized gambling again on March 19, 1931, a decision that would forever change the face of Nevada and the city of Las Vegas.
 One month later, the city issued six gambling licenses.

-By 1940 Las Vegas’ population had grown to almost 8,500 and at the end of World War II, the defense industry came to the valley.
-The isolated location, along with plentiful water and inexpensive energy, made Las Vegas an ideal site for military and defense-related businesses.
-The site for Nellis Air Force Base was located in the northeast, and the Basic Management Complex, providers of raw materials, was located in the southeastern suburb of Henderson.
+By 1940, Las Vegas’ population had grown to almost 8,500, and the defense industry came to the valley at the end of World War II.
+The isolated location, plentiful water, and inexpensive energy made Las Vegas ideal for military and defense-related businesses.
+The Nellis Air Force Base site was located in the northeast, and the Basic Management Complex, provider of raw materials, was located in the southeastern suburb of Henderson.
 These industries continue to employ a significant number of valley residents.

 Before long, other developers began building lavishly decorated resort hotels and incorporating gambling casinos.
-Some of the earliest hotels were the Last Frontier, the Thunderbird and Club Bingo, copying the successful star entertainment format for a number of years.
+Some of the earliest hotels were the Last Frontier, the Thunderbird, and Club Bingo, copying the successful star entertainment format for several years.

-By far the most celebrated of the early resorts was the Flamingo Hotel, built by mobster “Bugsy” Siegel, which opened on New Year’s Eve in 1946.
-Modeled after resort hotels in Miami, the Flamingo stood out among the western ranch-styled theme casinos and hotels.
+The most celebrated of the early resorts was the Flamingo Hotel, built by mobster “Bugsy” Siegel, which opened on New Year’s Eve in 1946.
+Modeled after resort hotels in Miami, the Flamingo stood out among the western ranch-style theme casinos and hotels.
 Siegel called it a “carpet joint.”
-Just six months after its opening, Siegel was murdered by an unknown gunman in his girlfriend’s home in Beverly Hills, California.
+Six months after its opening, Siegel was murdered by an unknown gunman in his girlfriend’s home in Beverly Hills, California.